-To be awarded a pass in the Postgraduate Diploma a student should:
+To be awarded a pass in the Postgraduate Certificate a student should:

-- (a) Subject to (d), obtain 120 credits at Masters level. - (b) Pass all the taught modules that are core components of the Postgraduate Diploma - (c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - (d) Failure with a mark of 40 or more for up to 30 credits in non-core taught modules, will be condoned provided the overall weighted average for the course is 50.
+- (a) Subject to (d), obtain 60 taught module credits at Masters level. - (b) Pass all the taught modules that are core components for the Postgraduate Certificate. - (c) Pass 15 credits at the first attempt. - (d) Failure with a mark of 40 or more for up to 20 credits, in non-core modules, will be condoned.